Janne Ahonen: Career

 During his ski jumping career, Ahonen has been known for his apparent lack of emotion and is rarely seen smiling even on the podium.
 When asked for a reason, he responded with "We came here to jump and not to smile."
 In Finnish interviews Ahonen often made sarcastic comments with dry humour.
 The German press nicknamed Ahonen "Der Mann mit der Maske" ("The Man with the Mask"), in reference to the distinctive plastic masks he wore in competitions from 1996 until 2002.
 In Finland, Ahonen is often called "Kuningaskotka" ("King Eagle").

 On 10 January 2013, Ahonen announced that he would come out of retirement for a second time, with the aim of winning a medal in an individual event at the 2014 Winter Olympics in Sochi.
 He went on to finish 29th on the normal hill and 22nd on the large hill.
 Ahonen also was a member of the Finnish ski jumping team at the 2018 Winter Olympics in PyeongChang, South Korea, where he placed 27th and 40th in the individual competitions and was part of the Finnish team that finished eighth in the team competition.

 In October 2018 Ahonen announced his retirement from competitive jumping for a third time, stating "I will never quit ski jumping – I will continue to jump when I feel like it – but I can confirm that I will not take part in any competitions anymore".

+After the controversies at the world championships in 2025 Ahonen confessed, that he also had used oversized illegal jumping suits during his active career.